VISN 5 MIRECC - Virtual Voices

 A Simulated Experience of Hearing Voices that are Distressing

 This workshop is intended for "non-voice" hearing persons only, as recommended by Patricia E. Deegan, PhD, Director of Training, The National Empowerment Center.
 The experiential workshop is focused on hearing voices that are distressing.
-Participants are required to wear a walkman-like cassette player and listen to a prepared audiotape simulating the voice hearing experience.
+Participants are required to wear an MP3 player and listen to a prepared recording simulating the voice hearing experience.

 The tapes are made by actors who have had the experience of hearing voices at some time in their lives.
 Participants are asked to complete four workstations while wearing the headphones.
 Ample time is devoted to process the "voice hearing" experience.
 This program has been presented to clinical social workers, case managers, psychiatric nurses, psychiatrists, and residential staff at University of Maryland Medical School.
 It has also been used to sensitize Baltimore City and County Police in their annual training on mental illness issues.

 At the end of the training, attendees will be able to:

 - Understand the day-to-day challenges that face people with psychiatric illnesses.